 Megan graduated from Iowa State University with honors in 2009 with a B.A. in Linguistics.
 Megan decided to pursue a career in speech-language pathology and earned her master’s degree from Abilene Christian University in 2016.
 She has worked in outpatient pediatric settings since completing her clinical fellowship, specializing in oral-motor therapy, feeding therapy, apraxia of speech, and phonological disorders.
 Megan has completed specialized training in the following areas: Beckman Oral Motor Therapy, Sequential-Oral-Sensory (SOS) Approach, Supporting Oral Feeding in Fragile Infants (SOFFI), the Get Permission Approach, and DIRFloortime®.

 Megan is dedicated to improving children's ability to communicate, interact, and acquire nutrition and hydration in a variety of contexts using evidence-based practice and individualized, compassionate, and flexible approaches to intervention.
 Her favorite part of being a speech-language pathologist is building trusting relationships with children and their families.
-Aside from her professional interests, Megan enjoys traveling, outdoor activities, cooking/baking, and spending time with her boyfriend and their dog, Daisy.
+Aside from her professional interests, Megan enjoys traveling, outdoor activities, cooking/baking, and spending time with her husband and their dog, Daisy.